frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/chemical-peritonitis.md

 ```

 *See the section on the [pathophysiological system](/docs/wiki/pathophysiological-system.md#pathophysiological-system) for more information on the graphical representation.*

+**Causes**: A perforating injury to the intestines or stomach, such as a gunshot wound or stab wound, that allows gastric acid to leak into the abdominal cavity and cause tissue damage.

+**Effects**: Inflammation of the abdominal cavity, severe pain, and a major risk of infection.
+Potentially life-threatening if a resulting infection is left untreated.

 **Treatment**: Medical treatment of the perforating injury and inflammation using high-quality medicine to prevent infection.